UK Money Bloggers – Reverse Advent Calendar 2021

 How to find your local Food Bank

 Once again, the Trussell Trust can help you.
 Enter your postcode on this link and they will show you the Food Banks in your area.
 You may be completely unaware that they are even there.
-Check out the times your local food bank is open as mine is only open twice a week for 3 hours at a time.
+Check out the times your local food bank is open as mine was only open twice a week for 3 hours at a time.
 If this isn’t convenient to you then check your local Food Bank’s website as they may have donation points at local supermarkets.

 What to Donate